mjohnnah-2024/iFinanace/README.md

-## About i-Finance Website
+## About i-Finance Website ....readme to be updated.

-iFinance website is site buid on the laravel web framework, such as:
+iFinance website is build on the laravel web framework, utilizing benefits such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 -